Geoffrey Roberts: Career

-In 2015, Roberts' Stalin's Wars: From World War to Cold War, 1939–1953, (Note: Roberts acknowledged the book as a "high partisan book" for positing that Joseph Stalin was "a very effective war leader who played a decisive role in the defeat of Hitler" and added, "It is also a work of scholarship that is based on all the available evidence and careful weighing of different arguments.
-It has been extensively reviewed but not even its worst critics have questioned its scholarly integrity.") which was first published in 2006 by Yale University Press, was apparently banned from Sorbonne University because of alleged neutrality issue (Note: The university responded to the request: "The proposed work, although it was written by a university professor, does not in principle seem to us to display the historical and scientific neutrality required for it to be included on our shelves.
+In 2015, Roberts' Stalin's Wars: From World War to Cold War, 1939–1953, (Note: Roberts described it as a "highly partisan book" that argues Joseph Stalin was "a very effective war leader who played a decisive role in the defeat of Hitler." and added, "It is also a work of scholarship that is based on all the available evidence and careful weighing of different arguments.
+It has been extensively reviewed but not even its worst critics have questioned its scholarly integrity.") which was first published in 2006 by Yale University Press, would not be stocked by the Sorbonne University's library because of its alleged lack of neutrality (Note: The university responded to the request to include the tome in its library: "The proposed work, although it was written by a university professor, does not in principle seem to us to display the historical and scientific neutrality required for it to be included on our shelves.
 Nor do the other books published by the same publishing house."
-The French translation of the book was published by Editions Delga, which describes itself as "a publishing house specialising in the humanities engaged in the defence of public cultural service, Marxist research and history of the international communist movement.") after an online petition (Note: The online's petition, "submitted under the names of Godefroy Clair, Research Engineer at Université Paris 8, Annie Lacroix-Riz, Professor Emeritus of contemporary history at Université Paris 7 and Aymeric Monville, editor-in-chief, Editions Delga" according to the Irish Examiner, saw such refusal as part of a wider "McCarthyist censorship" in French universities.) asked the university to stock the French version of the work.
+The French translation of the book was published by Éditions Delga, which describes itself as "a publishing house specialising in the humanities engaged in the defence of public cultural service, Marxist research and history of the international communist movement.") after an online petition (Note: The online petition, "submitted under the names of Godefroy Clair, Research Engineer at Université Paris 8, Annie Lacroix-Riz, Professor Emeritus of contemporary history at Université Paris 7 and Aymeric Monville, editor-in-chief, Éditions Delga" according to the Irish Examiner, saw the refusal as part of a wider "McCarthyist censorship" in French universities.) asked the university to stock the French version of the work.
 Roberts was surprised by it, and commented, "It's never happened before.
 It's a work of scholarship.
-It has some very strong opinions, not everyone agrees with it, but to characterise it the way they've characterised it is completely wrong....
-There can be no reason for an academic library to prohibit the purchase of Les Guerres de Staline, except political prejudice."
+It has some very strong opinions, not everyone agrees with it, but to characterise it the way they've characterised it is completely wrong. ...
+There can be no reason for an academic library to prohibit the purchase of Les Guerres de Staline, except political prejudice. ...
+Not even [the book's] worst critics have questioned its scholarly integrity."